 “Mentality, being with him every day, seeing the way he prepares, the way he brings his passion and brings the best out of the lads, I’ve learnt from that.”

-The England captain was straight out of the blocks with four goals in his first four appearances in August, since adding a fifth in a 2-1 victory over Fulham.
+A famously slow starter, being given the runaround in an Antonio Conte pre-season appears to have done the trick.
+The England captain was straight out of the blocks with four goals in his first four appearances in August and hasn’t let up since.